vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 _days goes up to…’ the article stated._

-My dad just calmly looked up and said: ‘_This world is officially going to hell._’
+My dad just calmly looked up and said: '_This world is officially going to hell.'_

 However, it was only morning and since we couldn’t start our day in